Emmerz6949/my-portfolio-site/README.md

 ## Description

 This repostory was created so I could test my ability to make a website using HTML and only Bootstrap for my CSS.
-It is a demo of a portfolio site,and not my actual portfolio site.
+It is a demo of a portfolio site, and not my actual portfolio site.